moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/index.md

 Vestibulum mollis dui eu arcu gravida, vel pharetra ligula laoreet.
 Proin arcu erat, adipiscing non lacus non, lacinia sodales lorem.
 Vestibulum eget luctus tellus.

-### What are cloud.online.net advantages ?
+### What are labs.online.net advantages ?

-cloud.online.net provides resizable computing capacity in the cloud.
+[labs.online.net](http://labs.online.net) provides resizable computing capacity in the cloud.

-Using cloud.online.net eliminates your need to invest in hardware up front, so you can develop and deploy applications faster.
+Using [labs.online.net](http://labs.online.net) eliminates your need to invest in hardware up front, so you can develop and deploy applications faster.
-You can use our service to launch as many or as few physical servers as you need, configure security and networking, and manage storage.
+You can use our service to launch as many or as few physical servers as you need in seconds, configure security, networking and manage storage.

-cloud.online.net enables you to scale up or down to handle changes in requirements or spikes in popularity, reducing your need to forecast traffic.

 #### Features of our service

 We provides the following features:

-- Physical computing environments, known as instances
+- Physical computing servers, known as instances

-- Pre-configured templates for your instances, known as Images, that package the bits you need for your server (including the operating system and additional software)
+- Images, that package the bits you need for your server (including the operating system and additional software)

 - Secure login information for your instances using key pairs

-- Storage volumes for temporary data that's deleted when you stop or terminate your instance, known as instance store volumes
+- Storage volumes for your data

-- A firewall that enables you to specify the protocols, ports, and source IP ranges that can reach your instances using security groups
+- Security groups, a firewall that enables you to specify the protocols, ports, and source IP ranges that can reach your instances

-- Static IP addresses for dynamic cloud computing
+- IP addresses, static or dynamic to attach on your instances

-- Metadata, known as tags, that you can create and assign to your resources
+- Tags, that you can assign to your instances